tinystacks/aws-docker-templates-django/README.md

 ALLOWED_HOSTS = ['*']
 ```

-If you are releasing an API that is only available to certain applications, it is recommended that you follow the principle of least privilege and set the **ALLOWED_HOSTS** array to limit requests to authorized callers.
+If you are using Amazon API Gateway as the entry point to your Django REST API, you should instead set this to the host name used by your gateway.

 For more information on **ALLOWED_HOSTS**, [see the Django settings documentation](https://docs.djangoproject.com/en/3.2/ref/settings/).